leocamelo/minitooltip/README.md

 ## Getting Started

 ### The simplest way
-Put the 'minitooltip' class in your body tag, and all title attributes will be transformed into tooltips
+Put the 'minitooltip' class on your body tag, and all title attributes will be transformed into tooltips
 ```html
 <body class="minitooltip">
   <h1 title="A tooltip here">Very simple!</h1>